 Miso During the Edo Era

 Miso was ingrained in the everyday lives of the Edokko (江戸っ子, nickname for the people of Edo), and its health and nutritious benefits were well known.
-There are many phrases and wordplays pertaining to miso, such as 「味噌の医者殺し」(miso is a doctor killer) and「医者に金を払うよりも、みそ屋に払え」(instead of paying the doctor, pay the miso shop), the Japanese version to “an apple a day keeps the doctor away.”
+There are many phrases and wordplays about miso, such as 「味噌の医者殺し」(miso is a doctor killer) and「医者に金を払うよりも、みそ屋に払え」(instead of paying the doctor, pay the miso shop), the Japanese version to “an apple a day keeps the doctor away.”

 Written records such as the “Honcho Shokkan” (『本朝食鑑』, “Mirror of Food in Our Country,” 1695) mentions miso as “daily sustenance,” “eradicates poison” and “improves one’s blood circulation.”
-Miso was widely used in cooking and miso soup was breakfast food for the Edokko (although interestingly, in the greater Kyoto/Osaka area, miso soup was an occasional food and hot green tea was the preferred morning cup).
+Miso was widely used in cooking, and miso soup was breakfast food for the Edokko (although interestingly, in the greater Kyoto/Osaka area, miso soup was an occasional food, and hot green tea was the preferred morning cup).

 Most strikingly, this miso was fresh.
-The fermentation lasted between 14-20 days and had an extremely short expiration date of just 10 days during the hot summer months.
+The fermentation lasted 14-20 days and had an extremely short expiration date of just ten days during the hot summer months.
 While this accelerated miso was not made for long-term storage, it met the growing demands for miso, so the Edokko would frequent their local miso shops instead of making it themselves.
 Despite the short fermentation, Edo miso was in no way inferior to the other varieties.

 The poet Matsuo Basho eternalized natto miso soup, a popular way of drinking miso soup in the haiku 『納豆きる音しばしまて鉢叩 』”Hold for a moment/the sound of chopping natto/bowl beating” (1690).